 By extending either the B.A. or B.M. programs to five years, the student may, with careful planning, take the courses in education, psychology, and music education required for teaching certification.
 Both the B.A. and B.M. degrees may be earned in a combination five-year program.

-The jury examination in functional piano will be scheduled at the end of any semester by request of the student and will consist of satisfactory performance in the following areas:
+The General Musicianship examination will be scheduled at the end of any semester by request of the student and will consist of satisfactory performance in the following areas: